jaehughes/IDPDocs/docs/index.md

 |         | Monday   | | |
 |         | Wednesday| AM: Last scheduled session | ** 2pm: Final Presentation & Competition** |
 | Week 5  | Monday | | ** Final Report Deadline.
 Submit on Moodle.** |

+Laser cutting training sessions have been pre-booked, such that one person from each team is guarenteed a training session.
+If other team members wish to book other training sessions, the booking link can be found [here](https://www.dysoncentre.eng.cam.ac.uk/laser-cutting).

 ## Feedback